Visitor comfort and accessibility

 There are accessible parking, induction loops available in Cosmonova and the auditoriums, and special places at Cosmonova.
 All exhibitions are adapted for wheelchairs, except the exhibition Treasures from the earth's interior, which at present is only reached by stairs.

-The main entrance is closed for renovation, from April 22 and about six weeks ahead, and you enter the museum from our courtyard entrance.
+The main entrance is closed for renovation, from November 11 and about five weeks on, and you enter the museum from our courtyard entrance.